State over Tokens: Characterizing the Role of Reasoning Tokens

 Imagine the observer sees you write: 11, 11, 12, 13, 15, 18, 23, 31, 44.
 These aren’t Fibonacci numbers at all.

-Here’s what’s happening: you’ve developed a personal encoding scheme.
+Suppose you’ve developed a personal encoding scheme.
 When you wake up each cycle, you read each number, subtract 10, then use the real values to compute the next Fibonacci number.
 Before writing it down, you add 10.
 So when the board says “11, 11, 12, 13, 15, 18, 23, 31, 44” you internally decode it as “1, 1, 2, 3, 5, 8, 13, 21, 34” and use those values for your computation.
 At the final step, you subtract 10 and report the true answer: 34.

 This encoding is arbitrary.
 The surface appearance can completely mislead outside observers trying to understand what you did.
 But it works perfectly for you.
 Future-you knows the system: decode, compute, encode, write.
 Why might you do this?
 Perhaps it’s a quirk that emerged early and became a habit.
 Or perhaps when you first entered the room, you noticed the number 11 on the door—and when it came time to write down the first real Fibonacci number (1), you wrote 11 instead, following that association.
 Or perhaps adding 10 during calculations is something that just feels familiar and reliable to you so you do it.
 Or perhaps your instructions for producing the 9th Fibonacci number explicitly prohibited writing the Fibonacci sequence on the board, so you chose an encoding that hides it on the surface while keeping it usable for your process.
 The encoding might have stuck not because of logical necessity, but because it works for you.
 Existing work on how models can embed information in ways that are hard for humans to detect suggests that real-world encodings can be much more complex than this toy example [12].
-The point is simple: what appears on the board may look wrong to observers trying to interpret your process while being perfectly functional for you—the numbers do not mean what they appear to mean.
+What appears on the board may look wrong to observers trying to interpret your process while being perfectly functional for you—the numbers do not mean what they appear to mean.

 Now extend this to language.
 When the model writes “I need to reconsider this approach,” what does that phrase actually do?
 It might genuinely represent a self-check.
 But it also might encode something entirely different.
 Perhaps in the model’s internal “dictionary,” that phrase functions as a marker meaning “branch point ahead” or “store current assumption for later verification”—something that doesn’t match any familiar human mental move.
 The model writes for itself on its computational whiteboard, potentially using its own encoding system.
 A phrase that looks meaningful in English might function differently in the model’s process.
 And a phrase that looks like gibberish to us might be meaningful to the model—encoded in a way we don’t naturally interpret.